“Docendo discimus…By teaching, we learn.” - Seneca

 At Rice, I was a teaching assistant for:

-But by far my favorite teaching endeavor has been COLL 158: “How Music Plays the Brain.”
+By far, my favorite teaching endeavor has been bringing COLL 158: How Music Plays the Brain to life!
 I designed and taught 3 semesters of this seminar course on the intersection of music and neuroscience.
 COLL 158 won the 2017 Rice University Student-Taught Course Teaching award!

-Well, did I fulfill my promises? :-)
+Did I fulfill my promises? :-)